So just how difficult is this ride? Should a beginning cyclist try this?

 How many people will be on this ride?

-The Cottonwood is limited to 300 participants due to the size of accommodations in Council Grove.
+The Cottonwood 200 is limited to 300 participants due to the accommodations available in Council Grove.

 I can’t ride all three days.
 Are one and two day options available?